fbpx

 Essentially, this means that nonprofits have the opportunity to gain access to high-value items before raising significant revenue, then pay back the provider after they have completed their fundraising events to cover the costs and more.

-If your nonprofit is planning an auction or raffle and is in need of more prizes, try reaching out to consignment charity programs to fill out your item catalog.
+If your nonprofit is planning a fundraising auction or raffle and is in need of more prizes, try reaching out to consignment charity programs to fill out your item catalog.

 Learn more about how Charity Dynamics can help increase your outreach and fundraising potential